rosalogia/java-fp-exercises/README.md

 ## Project Structure and Testing

 The project code lives in the `app/src/main/java/fpe` directory.
-You will implement the combinators described above as static methods in the `LinkedList` class.
+You will implement the combinators described above as methods on the `LinkedList` class.
 A class called `App` exists so that you may experiment with your code and test it as you please.
 You can compile and run the code in the main method of `App` using the command `./gradlew --console plain run` on Linux and Mac operating systems, and `.\gradlew --console plain run` on Windows.